wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

    * Includes Azure RM JSON templates and PowerShell automation scripts to easily build and provision your environment
    <br /><br />

-Clone or download <a target="_blank" href="https://github.com/microsoft.github.io/PartsUnlimitedMRP/">https://microsoft.github.io/PartsUnlimitedMRP (PUMRP)</a> described in <a target="_blank" href="http://microsoft.github.io/PartsUnlimitedMRP">PartsUnlimitedMRP</a> Java based app is housed in .
-The application and labs on this page use mostly open source software including Linux, Java, Apache, and MongoDB which creates a web front end, an order service, and an integration service.
+2. Clone or download <a target="_blank" href="https://github.com/microsoft.github.io/PartsUnlimitedMRP/">https://microsoft.github.io/PartsUnlimitedMRP (PUMRP)</a> described in <a target="_blank" href="http://microsoft.github.io/PartsUnlimitedMRP">http://aka.ms/pumrplabs = http://microsoft.github.io/PartsUnlimitedMRP</a>, an app using mostly open source software including Linux, Java, Apache, and MongoDB to create a web front end, an order service, and an integration service.

-   * Front end service - runs Apache Tomcat and talks to order service
+   * Front end service runs Apache Tomcat and talks to order service
-   * Order and Integration service - runs Java and calls MongoDB
+   * Order and Integration service runs Java and calls MongoDB
-   * Integration service - present to integrate with Parts Unlimited Website
+   * Integration service integrates with Parts Unlimited Website
    * Includes a Dockerfile and sample publishing profile to publish to a Docker container
-   * Includes Azure RM JSON templates and PowerShell automation scripts to easily build and provision your environment
+   * Includes ARM JSON templates and PowerShell automation scripts to easily build and provision your environment
    <br /><br />

 ### Faculty

-Eamonn Kelly and Samantha Lindsey Ahmed, Steve
+Eamonn Kelly and Samantha Lindsey Ahmed, Steve Borg, Sachi Williamson

 ### Individual courses